rwilliamson077/iOS-SEA-1-Homework/README.md

 ## Homework

-Welcome to the homework repository for iOS-SEA-1!<br/><br/>
+Welcome to the homework repository for iOS-SEA-1!<br/>

-The first assignment Lesson01 is due on Tuesday, December 8th.
-We'll go over how to submit your work during class on Tuesday.<br/>Don't worry about putting it up on github for now.
+Lesson01 is due on Tuesday, December 8th.
+We'll go over how to submit your work during class on Tuesday.
+<br/>Don't worry about putting it up on github for now.

 # If this is your first time here:
 1. Clone the repository locally with Github Desktop.
 The default destination is your Documents directory. <br/>